 Lack of sleep makes everything difficult.
 If you’re tired you tend to be more forgetful -not to mention cranky- and the mistakes can pile up.
 Avoid this by setting up a schedule.
 Once you figure out how long you can study and where you do it best, make sure you block out enough time for sleep every night and stick to it!

 Not to toot our own horn or anything (okay, maybe a little), but Picmonic for Medicine does a great job of making studying fun which means you’re more likely to keep a proper study schedule (and actually learn some stuff).
-Try Picmonic for free.
-We think you’ll like it.
+We also have some great medicine lectures for medical students.
+Try Picmonic today.
+We think you’ll really like it.